wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.5.3 - /06/2013
+- Fixed updating extra fields from a different blog doesn't work (MS per-blog only) (thanks to GilesFarrow)

 v2.5.2 - 03/06/2013
 - Added support for Theme My Login v6.3.x
 - Fixed Users Extended page is blank when the WordPress installation hosts a lot (10.000+) of users (thanks to mightypixel, eArtboard and more)